neomedia6989/docs-2/docs/plex/playback.md

     * Supports 4K HDR streaming, which provides high-quality video playback with vibrant colors and deep contrast.
     * Depending on model, the Apple TV 4K has a Gigabit Ethernet port, which allows for fast and stable network connectivity and reduces the risk of buffering or playback issues.
     * Infuse Pro is good for Plex streaming on iOS because it offers a user-friendly interface and supports a wide range of video and audio codecs, including high-resolution formats such as 4K DolbyVision and Dolby Atmos.
-        * Infuse is highly recommended as the default Plex app will struggle with 4K and will be unable to play DolbyVision or direct play DTS HD MA / TrueHD audio.
+        * Infuse is highly recommended as the default Plex app will struggle with 4K and will be unable to play DolbyVision or direct play DTS-HD MA / TrueHD audio.
 === "FireStick 4K Max"
     * Equipped with a powerful quad-core 1.8 GHz processor and 2GB of RAM, which makes it capable of handling demanding video codecs and high bitrate streams without any lag or buffering.
     * Supports a wide range of video and audio codecs, including H.265 (HEVC), HDR10, HDR10+, and Dolby Vision, which allows for direct playback of most media files without transcoding.